 Who Is Changing The Phono Cartridge?

-If you are having someone else install your new cartridge then little additional thought is needed, but if you are going to do it, this opens up a can of worms in itself.
-As you are going to have to have specific tools to correctly change a cartridge.
+If you are having someone else install your new cartridge, then a little additional thought is needed, but if you are going to do it, this opens up a can of worms in itself.
+You are going to have to have specific tools to correctly change a cartridge.

-There are many other resources available that go into changing a phono cartridges places like YouTube, DVD, and websites.
-I am not going into how to change cartridges and that is a totally different subject but it is something that needs to be addressed and brought up.
+There are many other resources available that go into changing a phono cartridge places like YouTube, DVD, and websites.
+I am not going into how to change cartridges, and that is a totally different subject, but it is something that needs to be addressed and brought up.

 The process can be easy or hard depending on your experience level, your setup, your small motor skills, and your patience.
-I change my own cartridge and it wasn’t that bad of an experience.
+I changed my own cartridge, and it wasn’t that bad of an experience.
 I have thick sausage fingers which didn’t help trying to put those little nuts on.
 But I did it.

-I bought the Hudson Hi-Fi Turntable Cartridge Alignment 3-pc Kit and was very impressed with how well it worked.
-Highly recommended if you plan on changing your cartridge yourself.
-As it is quality made and precise.
+I bought the Hudson Hi-Fi Turntable Cartridge Alignment 3-pc Kit and was very impressed with how well it worked—highly recommend if you plan on changing your cartridge yourself as it is quality-made and precise.

 Determine where your price point is at and then limit your search to that price range.
-The further you go up in price at some level you will start to run into diminishing returns for your money.
+The further you go up in price at some level, the more you will start to run into diminishing returns for your money.
 The carts presented here are all currently under $500.00

 The 5 Best Phono Cartridges Under $500 Specs